 Though northeastern Atlanta, a relocation of Interstate 85 north from the Northeast Expressway between Interstate 75 (Downtown Connector) and Buford Highway was approved by AASHTO on April 19, 1996.
-The old alignment was redesignated as Georgia 13.
-The “Freeing the Freeways" mega-project in the Atlanta metropolitan area included several projects involving I-85, with completion in 1987 and 1988:11
+The old alignment was redesignated as State Route 13.
+The “Freeing the Freeways” megaproject in the Atlanta metropolitan area included several projects involving I-85, with completion in 1987 and 1988:11

-The 1.6-mile overlap between Interstates 85 & 285 by Hartsfield-Jackson International Airport (ATL) was reconstructed to split each route into separate roadways with 16 overall lanes.
+- The 1.6 mile overlap along I-85/285 by Hartsfield-Jackson International Airport (ATL) was reconstructed to split each route into separate roadways with 16 overall lanes.

 The first section of Interstate 85 to be awarded for a construction contract in South Carolina under the Federal-Aid Highway Act of 1956 was the bridge over the Broad River in Cherokee County on September 21, 1956.6 Construction underway in 1959 involved upgrading U.S. 29 from the Anderson County line north to North Carolina state border at Grover.
-The initial stretch opened in Spartanburg County.16 A 14-mile section in Anderson County, opened in August 1964, was the last within the Palmetto State completed.
-Building the I-85 in S.C. cost over $61 million.17
+The initial stretch opened in Spartanburg County.16 Opened in August 1964, a 14 mile long section in Anderson County was the last within the Palmetto State completed.
+Building I-85 in S.C. cost over $61 million.17

 While upgrading the existing freeway was discussed, two potential realignments for Interstate 85 were also under study in 1983.
 One option involved building a new roadway on the south side of the existing route while reducing the number of interchanges to two.
 The second option focused on a new alignment, 1.5 miles to the north, with a limited number of interchanges.
 The south option was abandoned due to costs and the needed severe dislocation of developed property.
 Benefits of the north bypass favored reduced congestion and costs estimates just four million dollars higher than widening the existing road ($53 million).19